Sylt

 Nearby Attractions

-4. Sylt Aquarium: Ideal for families, the aquarium showcases marine life from the North Sea and beyond, providing an educational experience for visitors of all ages.
+4. Sylt Aquarium: Located in Westerland, this aquarium showcases the diverse marine life of the North Sea, providing an educational experience for visitors of all ages.

 Insider Tips